What should you know before buying stock in Dominion Energy Inc. (D)

 Dominion Energy Inc. (D): Who are the competitors?

-The company’s main competitors (and peers) include NextEra Energy Inc. (NEE) that is trading 0.99% up over the past 12 months and Duke Energy Corporation (DUK) that is 0.07% higher over the same period.
-The Southern Company (SO) is 2.49% up on the 1-year trading charts.
+The company’s main competitors (and peers) include NextEra Energy Inc. (NEE) that is trading -0.93% down over the past 12 months and Duke Energy Corporation (DUK) that is -0.34% lower over the same period.
+The Southern Company (SO) is -1.77% down on the 1-year trading charts.